Cam Newton Player Prop Bets for NFL Week 14 | Carolina vs. Atlanta 12/12/2021

 Season Stats

-- He also has 65 rushing yards on 16 carries with three touchdowns, averaging 21.7 yards per game.
+- He has added 65 rushing yards on 16 carries (plus three touchdowns), averaging 21.7 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Newton's matchup with the Falcons.